 Another landmark study, conducted by Colorado State University in 2019, evaluated the impact of CBD on dogs with epilepsy.
 The study revealed that 89% of the dogs treated with CBD experienced a reduction in the frequency of seizures.
 This is significant because epilepsy and seizures are among the most common neurological issues in dogs, and conventional treatments often come with side effects.

-3. Anxiety and Behavioral Issues
+3. CBD for pets — Anxiety and Behavioural Issues

-Pet anxiety, often caused by separation, loud noises, or new environments, is another area where CBD has shown promise.
-A 2020 survey-based study published in the Journal of the American Holistic Veterinary Medical Association found that pet owners reported behavioral improvements in their dogs when using CBD, including reduced anxiety and stress-related behaviors.
+Pet anxiety, often caused by separation, loud noises, or new environments, is another area where CBD has shown real promise.
+A 2020 survey-based study published in the Journal of the American Holistic Veterinary Medical Association found that pet owners reported behavioural improvements in their dogs when using CBD, including reduced anxiety and stress-related behaviors.
 Although the scientific data on CBD’s anti-anxiety effects in pets remains largely anecdotal, studies on rodents and humans show that CBD affects serotonin receptors in the brain, which may explain its calming effects.

 4. Cancer Support